Ways to Enjoy Disney's Fort Wilderness Resort

-Disney's Fort Wilderness Resort and Campground is 740 acres of forested pines and cypress sprinkled with RV sites, camp sites, one-bedroom cabins and plenty of Disney experiences.
+Disney's Fort Wilderness Resort and Campground is 740 acres of forested pines and cypress sprinkled with RV sites, camp sites, one-bedroom cabins and plenty of Florida theme parks experiences.

 They also have segway tours and the best investment you can make while here is a golf cart rental.
 It makes getting to the Campfire Sing-A-Long (with Chip n’ Dale) easy and fast.
 If you don’t want to rent a cart, you can catch a Disney bus.
-There is no driving of cars around the property – and it was a mile from our cabin to the restaurants, beach, stables and trading store.
+There's no driving of cars around the property – and it was a mile from our cabin to the restaurants, beach, stables and trading post.

 - Hoop-Dee-Doo Musical Review – an indoor all-you-can-eat & drink, root-n-tootin show

 - Trails End Restaurant – open for buffet breakfast, sit-down lunch or buffet dinner (best shrimp and grits ever)

 - Crockett’s Tavern – drinks and appetizers in a rustic bar setting